hm-lang/core/proposals/README.md

 print(A)                    # A is now 20, not 60.
 ```

-You are allowed to have default parameters for writeable arguments, and a suitable temporary
+You are allowed to have default parameters for reference arguments, and a suitable
-will be created for each function call so that a reference type is suitable.
-In the same
+block-scoped (but hidden) variable will be created for each function call so that
-way, you can call the writeable overload for a function with a temporary, e.g., via `B; 17`,
-and the temporary variable will be discarded after the function call.
+a reference type is allowed.

 ```
 fn(B ;= int(3)): int